Smell & Taste

 Safety

-Our sense of smell is our early-warning system for hazards such as gas, smoke and spoiled food, yet many of us do not realise just how important a role it plays in our lives.
-Having a poor or no sense of smell can put your safety at risk.
+Having a poor or no sense of smell can put your safety at risk, yet many of us do not realise just how important a role it plays in our lives.

 Gas leaks can go undetected